Ainahau Gardens

 Across 13 listings, security is described in terms of a secured/secure building, keyed/secure elevator, fob entry, and security cameras, but never a guard or staffed security personnel.
 With no MLS checkboxes for security guards and no phrasing like "security guard" or "24-hour security" in remarks, it is very likely the building does not offer guard service.

-I searched for security patrol-related wording such as patrol, roving security, or patrolled building and found no matches.
-The building is described as secured with cameras/fob access, but that is not the same as patrol service.
+I searched for patrol-related wording such as security patrol, roving security, and patrolled building.
+The remarks describe a secured building and resident manager, but do not mention any patrol service.

 1/13 listings clearly mention "security cameras" in the context of building updates, alongside fob entry.
 Even though SECSYS is not checked in the MLS, this explicit remark strongly supports that the building has video surveillance.